ConnorGriffin/Posh-YNAB/README.md

 * Implement functionality for all API endpoints
 * Add AccountName and BudgetName parameters to Get-YNABAccount and Set-YNABDefaults
+* BudgetName is set to be accepted from pipeline, but nothing outputs it, so... gotta work on that
 * Add comment-based help for all functions
 * Publish to PSGallery
 * Add Pester tests